Bio

 I am a Dublin-born practitioner working at the intersection of sound, mindfulness, technology and the creative arts.
 After studying Audio Visual Media and Communications at TUD, Tallaght, I spent much of my 20s travelling throughout Europe, Asia, and Latin America, where I discovered meditation and sound healing.
 These practices became transformative, sparking a deep sense of curiosity and wonder, and shaping my creative practice and a keen interest in psychological wellbeing.

-My professional path has included advocacy, community engagement and social sustainability in Dublin and London.
-Alongside this work, I developed my practice in sound, as creative and healing modality.
-I began leading group sound-based relaxation and meditations sessions in yoga studios and community spaces, and doing live performances of improvised ambient soundscapes at festivals.
-I completed a Diploma in Mindfulness-Based Interventions, and more recently, an M.Phil. in Music and Media Technologies at Trinity College Dublin, where I further developed my arts practice, with a focus on sound design and “visual music”.
+I have a Diploma in Mindfulness-Based Interventions and an M.Phil. in Music and Media Technologies from Trinity College Dublin, where I further developed my arts practice, with a focus on sound design and “visual music”.

 Today, my work combines community engagement with the arts and wellbeing, with a passion for the art of deep listening.
 I am particularly interested in collaborative, participatory creative projects that foster connection, increase accessibility and inclusivity, empower communities, and support psychological wellbeing.